Meet Philipa , Chris & Yvette of the Resource Therapy Institute Australia

 In a therapeutic setting Resource Therapy (RT) is a finely crafted tool of precision that gives therapists the most direct access to the part of the personality that is experiencing the presenting issue and provides effective intervention methods in order to resolve them efficiently.

 Thus Resource therapy addresses client’s issues in the most direct manner, with results being incredibly fast, effective, efficient and permanent.
-I liken Resource therapy (Advanced Ego State Therapy) to the Occam’s razor of brief, solution-focused therapy.
+I liken Resource therapy (Advanced Ego State Therapy) to the Occam’s razor of therapy.
 This removes the need for symptomatic relief or any homework as we get to the source of the client’s distress.

 The Ship Metaphor – Life at Sea

-As a means to show your Resources and how they operate, imagine if you will a big old ship of yesteryear, like the Pirates of the Caribbean movies with Geoffrey Rush, Johnny Depp, Keith Richrads Keira Knightley, and Orlando Bloom on board the Black Pearl with Captain Jack Sparrow.
+As a means to show your Resources and how they operate, imagine if you will a big old ship of yesteryear, like the Pirates of the Caribbean movies with Geoffrey Rush, Johnny Depp, Keith Richards Keira Knightley, and Orlando Bloom on board the Black Pearl with Captain Jack Sparrow.

 Think of your body as the Black Pearl, which has a spinnaker wheel, on the the bridge (your brain) that determines where you are going on the sea of life and how to handle situations and emotions.